Archive-42/redux-docs/md-docs/style-guide.md

 <span class="token plain"> error</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> </span><span class="token keyword null nil" style="color: #f92672">null</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-With TypeScript, this also makes it easy to use [discriminated unions](../../basarat.gitbook.io/typescript/type-system/discriminated-unions.html) to represent each finite state.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>With TypeScript, this also makes it easy to use [discriminated unions](../../basarat.gitbook.io/typescript/type-system/discriminated-unions.html) to represent each finite state.
 For instance, if `state.status === 'success'`, then you would expect `state.user` to be defined and wouldn't expect `state.error` to be truthy.
 You can enforce this with types.

 Typically, reducer logic is written by taking the action into account first.
 When modeling logic with state machines, it's important to take the state into account first.
 Creating "finite state reducers" for each state helps encapsulate behavior per state: